 The DevOps Roadmap

 You'll notice that the DevOps roadmap covers a lot of concepts within software development.
-That's because DevOps covers the entire software creation and maintenance process from development to operations, which span the entire technology stack.
-This roadmap contains lots of great details, but as we plot our course together, we'll focus on the main pathway and discuss each step.
+That's because DevOps covers the entire software creation and maintenance process from development to operations, which spans the entire technology stack.
+This roadmap contains lots of great details, but as we plot our course together, we'll focus on the main pathway and discuss each step in detail.

 Let's break down each of the main steps in this roadmap.